seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 ## #3: Someone else's ego will make your job harder

-> 99% of the worst parts of being a developer have to do with someone else’s ego.
+> 99% of the worst parts of being a developer have to do with someone else's ego.
 >
 > E.g. interviews, a list of tech you "have to" learn, criticism of perfectly reasonable code, etc.
 >